baborovanat/re-discover/README.md

 🔍 Re-Discover VR 🔍

 Re-Discover VR is a virtual reality application designed to help users relive memories through immersive multimedia experiences.
 Users can upload and view personal photos, videos, and audio in a VR environment.
 The app ensures privacy by restricting content access to the original user only.
+For more info, view the uploaded pdf.

 Features